carevaloq87/christian-swim-refactor/README.md

 Also, all routes were grouped under the same prefix that seems to identfy the version of the app '/v1'.

 ## Define and create the User Model

 The idea of this model is to represent a User and it's contiditions, there are a list of relevant factors that were included in order to improve the existing code:

 The attribute `display_name` was added to the model in order to get the most of Laravel's accessors (the method used is `getDisplayNameAttribute` ) which retrieves the attribute on the given routes as is added on toJson() or toArray() methods or through a regular return of a controller in Laravel ie. `return $variable`.

 The same logic applied to the attributes `login_date_formated`, `created_at_formated`, `updated_at_formated` but it also format dates as required `Y-m-d H:i:s`.

 Next, I'm indicating the relation of the Model User with the Model Pet, as in the given diagram One User has many Pet, this method allow us to get all the Pets that belongs to a given User, this `belongsTo` relationship will be added to Pets as well.

 Finally, the field `password` is hidden from any User invocation.

+## Define and create the Pet Model

+The idea of this model is to represent a pet and it's contiditions, there are a list of relevant factors that were included in order to improve the existing code:

+The attribute `favourite_foods` was added to the model in order to get the most of Laravel's accessors (the method used is `getFavouriteFoodsAttribute` ) which retrieves the attribute on the given routes as is added on toJson() or toArray() methods or through a regular return of a controller in Laravel ie. `return $variable`.

+Next, I'm indicating the relation of the Model Pet with the Model User, as in the given diagram one Pet belongs to a User.

+Finally,  I'm indicating the relation of the Model Pet with the Model PetFood.